bellcd/interview-questions/topics/redux.md

       2. react-redux provides a `<Provider>` component that makes the redux store available to any child component
 6. Why is it important the reducers are pure functions, & do NOT mutate state?
    1. TODO: finish
+7. Describe
-7. Describe middleware in Redux
+   1. Middleware in Redux
-   1. middleware in redux is a function that wraps the store's dispatch method, performing some work
+      1. middleware in Redux is a function that wraps the store's dispatch method, performing some work
       2. Then, at some point later, the middleware calls the store's dispatch method, of the next middleware in the chain
       3. middleware functions can be chained
-8. Describe the `redux-actions` package?
+   2. The `redux-actions` package?
 What benefits does it provide?
       1. [`redux-actions`](https://redux-actions.js.org/) (or packages like it) provide a set of utility / wrapper functions that can make working with actions / action creators, and the reducers that handle those actions:
          1. less verbose
          2. more organized
          3. more standardized
+   3. Reselect
+      1. Provides a utility function that creates [memoized Redux selectors](https://github.com/reduxjs/reselect#creating-a-memoized-selector), given
+         1. one or more input-selector functions
+         2. a transform function, that actually returns the value in question from the store
+      2. [These memoized selectors are composable](https://github.com/reduxjs/reselect#composing-selectors) (ie, they themselves can be input-selectors to the utility function that returns yet another memoized selector)